 Verbal Victor 2.0 is an assistive communication app for people and children with emerging communication needs and developmental delays.
 Paid ($11.99). iOS.

-Resources selected by Linda Johnsen, Health Sciences Library, University of North Carolina.
+Resources selected by Angela Bardeen, University of North Carolina at Chapel Hill.